emfcamp/software_stories/volunteer_system_user_stories.md

 * Free shift - The volunteer indicates that they are happy to be assigned any (normal) shift they are trained to do.
 * Cover - the volunteer indicates that they are happy to be contacted to fill required shifts if need be.

-> Thinking to cover this with new role giving pool of people to
+> Thinking to cover this with new role (runner?) giving pool of people to
 > * provide cover where other shifts are short
 > * Do one off tasks
-> * Cover recurring tasks/checks
+> * Do recurring tasks/checks

 As a volunteer I would like to:
 -------------------------------